Madko/install-linux-hp-elitebook-850-g5/README.md

 ## What works

-Basic functionality is working :
+Basic functionality is working (kernel 4.20.3-200.fc29.x86_64) :

 * WIFI
-* Keyboard and shortcuts
+* Keyboard, keyboard backlight and shortcuts
 * Touchpad
 * Mouse button (to steer the mouse pointer)
 * Adaptive brightness (as weird as with _Windows_)
 * Webcam
-* Fan is quieter with _Linux_

 I haven't tested much more than that.

+What seems buggy :

+* Touchpad was once stuck in scrolling mode
+* Reboots often end on a black screen

+What is not working :

+* Mic mute button

 ## Customization of the laptop